 -Ingrid, Child Care Director

-CONSIDERATIONS FOR SELF-EMPLOYMENT
+Considerations for Self-Employment

 There are many benefits to business ownership and being your own boss, and there are some considerations to plan for before beginning this journey:

-Lack of benefits
+Lack of Benefits

 Keep in mind that in starting your own business, you will not have access to benefits like health insurance, dental/vision insurance, life insurance, retirement, or paid vacation through an employer.
 You will need to obtain these benefits for yourself.
-For health insurance, you can explore options on the Marketplace or through Missouri's Chamber of Commerce if you become a member.
+For health insurance, you can explore options on the Marketplace or through Missouri's Chamber of Commerce if you become a member of the Chamber.

-Unpredictable finances
+Unpredictable Finances

 Your income can be irregular, especially in the early days.
 You could go several months without earning a profit if enrollment isn't full, and you'll always have to pay running costs such as rent, insurance and internet access.
 You will need to plan for the times when this may be the case, especially during the start-up phase.

-Starting from scratch
+Starting from Scratch

 Starting your business and then growing your enrollment can be a long, tiring and, at times, frustrating process.
 You'll need determination to succeed and to be able to take the initiative to keep moving forward, even if progress is slow.

-Social isolation
+Social Isolation

 As a business owner, and especially during the start-up phase, you may have to adjust to the increased social isolation, where you do not have the camaraderie and support of coworkers.
 You may have to work harder to stay motivated and connected with a peer group.
 Joining the Family Child Care Network can help reduce this isolation.

-Increased responsibility
+Increased Responsibility

 You will be in charge of all business decisions and outcomes.
 You will need to be prepared to address the increase in stress and workload this can bring.

-Longer hours
+Longer Hours

 Your working day may be much longer and more irregular than someone who isn't self-employed.
 Child care can require early mornings and later evenings to ensure the success of your program and fulfillment of all business obligations.

-So, is this right for you?
+So, Is this Right for You?

 Use this Are You Ready to Start a Child Care Business checklist to analyze if this is the right decision for you.
 This resource is meant to help you think about the reasons why you want to open a family child care business and if it is the right choice for you.
 There are personal considerations for you and your family as well as professional considerations for you to think about as you start your journey.
+Current Child Care Landscape: Assess the Supply and Demand of Your Community